MarkusHipper/PerturbationParameters/README.md

 MATLAB.

 - Sample Data Included:
-A sample dataset is provided for both languages to demonstrate the workflow and facilitate testing.
+A sample dataset is provided to demonstrate the workflow and facilitate testing.

 - Flexible Analysis:
 The code can be adapted to different experimental setups.